MeteoSwiss/opendata-forecast-data/README.md

 #### 2.7.2 Accessing Horizontal Grid Parameters

 The CLON/CLAT file stores the longitude and latitude of the center points of each triangle in the horizontal grid.
-To retrieve CLON/CLAT manually, follow the septs below.
+To retrieve CLON/CLAT, follow the steps below:

 - Submit a GET request specifying which model's asset should be downloaded (eg. `ch.meteoschweiz.ogd-forecasting-icon-ch1` for ICON-CH1-EPS).
 ```